-- a) A tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking is eligible for an emergency transfer under the following conditions: - If the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant remains within the same unit that the tenant is occupying; or - If the tenant is a victim of sexual assault, the tenant may also be eligible to transfer if the sexual assault occurred on the premises within the 90-calendarday period preceding a request for an emergency transfer. - b) A tenant requesting an emergency transfer must expressly request the transfer in accordance with the procedures described in this plan. - c) Tenants who are not in good standing may still request an emergency transfer if they meet the eligibility requirements in this section.

-5. Emergency Transfer Request Documentation

-- a) To request an emergency transfer, the tenant shall notify PHCD's management office and submit a written request for a transfer.
+- 3. This plan identifies tenants who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to tenants on safety and security.
+This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that PHCD is in compliance with VAWA. - H. Eligibility for Emergency Transfers - 1.
+A tenant who is a victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking is eligible for an emergency transfer under the following conditions: - If the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant remains within the same unit that the tenant is occupying; or - If the tenant is a victim of sexual assault, the tenant may also be eligible to transfer if the sexual assault occurred on the premises within the 90-calendar-day period preceding a request for an emergency transfer. - 2.
+A tenant requesting an emergency transfer must expressly request the transfer in accordance with the procedures described in this plan. - 3.
+Tenants who are not in good standing may still request an emergency transfer if they meet the eligibility requirements in this section. - I. Emergency Transfer Request Documentation - 1.
+To request an emergency transfer, the tenant shall notify PHCD's management office and submit a written request for a transfer.
 PHCD will provide reasonable accommodations to this policy for individuals with disabilities.
-The tenant's written request for an emergency transfer should include either: - A statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same dwelling unit assisted under PHCD's program; or - If applicable, a statement that the tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the tenant's request for an emergency transfer.
+The tenant's written request for an emergency transfer should include either: - A statement expressing that the tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant were to remain in the same dwelling unit assisted under PHCD's program; or - If applicable, a statement that the tenant was a sexual assault victim and that the sexual assault occurred on the premises during the 90-calendar-day period preceding the tenant's request for an emergency transfer. - J. Confidentiality